 TechRadar : Is that a criticism from the games industry, from ELSPA?

 David Cooke : Yes, I've seen that from ELSPA as well.
 And I very, very strongly dispute that as well.
 This is where people like our specialist games examiners like Mark [Dawson] come in.
-We have about a dozen people at the
+We have about a dozen people

-the games industry.
+actually from the games industry.

 In terms of knowledge and skills they are - and I say this objectively not critically - way better than anybody in the PEGI system.
-I'm on the PEGI advisory board, I know all the PEGI people, I know that they do a good job, we have good co-operation with
+I'm on the PEGI advisory board, I know all the PEGI people, I know that they do a good job, we have good

-them.
+co-operation with them.
 But we have got people that understand games, no two ways about it.
 You only have to see this guy play [indicates Mark Dawson] to know that that's true.

 Mark Dawson: I've been playing games for around thirty years now.
 From the ZX81, Commodore 64 through to the Atari ST, PC, the PlayStations, the Xboxes